 mercurous chloride, HgCl, a white, tasteless powder that darkens on exposure to light: used in standard electrode cells and as a fungicide, insecticide, etc.

-A colorless, white or brown tasteless compound, Hg2Cl2, used as a purgative and insecticide.
+A white or brown tasteless powder, Hg2Cl2, used as an insecticide and formerly as a purgative.
 Also called mercurous chloride .